Ideas and algorithms

 codebooks for compression.
 Ogg Vorbis can do very good stereo at

-understand and apply, taking a totally different approach.
+to understand and apply, taking a totally different approach.
 The

 quality and size, however, may be infeasible.